xsiphr/StoneGate-plugin/README.md

-StoneGate 🔒

-StoneGate is a high-security lock screen plugin for Obsidian, designed to protect your vault and individual folders with password authentication.
+StoneGate is a lock screen plugin for Obsidian, designed to protect your vault and individual folders with password authentication.

 Stop worrying about prying eyes.
 Whether you are using your vault in a public space or sharing your device, StoneGate ensures your sensitive notes remain private.
 🚀 Features